networkservicemesh/networkservicemesh/docs/env.md

 * *PROXY_NSMD_ADDRESS* - Proxy NSMD service address and port (default "pnsmgr-svc:5006")
 * *PROXY_NSMD_K8S_REMOTE_PORT* - Kubernetes node port, NSMD-K8S service forwarded to (default "80")

+## NSM-MONITOR
+* *MONITOR_DNS_CONFIGS* - Means boolean flag.
+If the flag is true then nsm-monitor will monitor DNS configs.

+## NSM-COREDNS
+* *USE_UPDATE_API* - Means boolean flag.
+If the flag is true then nsm-coredns will accept dns configs to dynamically change Corefile.
+* *UPDATE_API_CLIENT_SOCKET* - Represents the path to the client socket.
+* *UPDATE_API_DEFAULT_DNS_SERVER* - Represents as list of IPs of default dns servers.
+By default uses 10.96.0.10.

+##NSM-ADMISSION-WEBHOOK
+* *DNS_SEARCH_DOMAINS* - Represents a list of strings.
+Uses for configuring DNS Search domains patch.